rodralez/ia2/books/README.md

 # Books for the course of Artificial Intelligence in UNCuyo

-Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani.
-An Introduction to Statistical Learning with Applications in R. Second Edition.
+An Introduction to Statistical Learning with Applications in R, by Gareth et al., Second Edition.
 [Website](https://www.statlearning.com/).

+Deep Learning with Python by François Chollet, Second Edition.
+[Website](https://www.manning.com/books/deep-learning-with-python).